-Information kindly supplied by Catherine Sweeney, Sergeant Whitelaw’s grand-daughter.
+Information kindly supplied by Catherine Sweeney, Sergeant Whitelaw’s grand-daughter and Leslie Mills.

 Can you tell us more about David Whitelaw?
 Some additional facts, a small story handed down through the family or perhaps a picture or an heirloom you can share online.
 Contact our curator...